 Diane Seuss, whose element is poetry, has found a more refined element still.
 Sonnets.
 Or at least something sonnet-like.
-In her new book, frank: sonnets, she delivers a generous serving of poetry stretching 130 pages long.
-Not something Petrarch or Shakespeare would recognize, but sonnets nonetheless, at least by modern standards, where poetic licenses can be had with a quick visit to town hall (bring your driver’s license).
+In her book, frank: sonnets, she delivers a generous serving of poetry stretching 130 pages long.
+Not something Petrarch or Shakespeare would recognize, but sonnets nonetheless, at least by modern standards, where poetic licenses can be had with a quick visit to town hall (bring your passport as proof of identity).

 What makes a Seussian sonnet?
 Fourteen lines, mostly.
 In an interview, Seuss says she holds somewhat to the meter and rhythm clause, too, which is visually evident on each page, what with the line breaks staying close like sled dogs under the command, “Mush!”
 Voltas can be found, too.
 It’s Italian for “turn,” and signals a change in the poem’s direction.